 Do not let your dogs chase deer or other wildlife and be careful around beaver ponds and other areas where trapping may occur.
-Body-gripping traps are still used with permits in limited circumstances in Massachusetts and can capture dogs.

 Hunting is not allowed on Sundays in Massachusetts although pending legislation could change this but it’s still a good idea to be alert, especially if you’re near the border of a state that does allow hunting on Sundays.